dnv-opensource/maritime-schema/pages/traffic_situation.md

 # Traffic Situation

 ## Introduction
 A **Traffic Situation** describes a situation in the maritime domain with actors and elements.
-This typically consists of an own ship (ego ship) and a target ships (non-ego ships).
+This typically consists of an own ship (ego ship) and target ships (non-ego ships).
 The own ship must take appropriate actions to avoid collisions with target ships.

 <div class="button-container">